 Mary Droesch Kennedy

 Mary graduated in 2005 from the University of Pennsylvania.
 She spent many years working in the cosmetics industry for several companies, most notably Sephora, in various parts of the country including New York City, Chicago and Madison, Wisconsin.
 Mary has recently decided to switch directions and pursue a teaching career.
-She is currently taking some prerequisite courses for entrance into a Secondary English Education master’s program, and is working as a tutor at C2 Education in Fairfield in the meantime.
+Mary is currently student teaching at Fairfield Warde High School and will be graduating with her Master of Arts in Teaching, Secondary English Education in August of this year.
 She resides in Fairfield, CT with her husband and daughter.

 Kelly Walsh McCarthy